easytarget/esp32-cam-webserver/README.md

 ## Troubleshooting:

-Please read this excellent guide for help with all the common issues: https://randomnerdtutorials.com/esp32-cam-troubleshooting-guide/
+Please read this excellent guide for help with some common issues seen with the camera modules: https://randomnerdtutorials.com/esp32-cam-troubleshooting-guide/

 ## Setup: